 Mix the calcium and the liquid stevia in a glass bowl before adding the trace minerals liquid and the essential oils.
 Add the filtered water and stir all the ingredients together.

-Before you start this recipe, make sure that you have a clean glass bottle on hand and that it is big enough to contain the entire mixture.
+Before you start this recipe, make sure that you have a glass apothecary jar on hand and that it is big enough to contain the entire mixture.

 Pour the mixture into the bottle.
 Make sure that you’ve closed the lid tightly before shaking the bottle for 30 to 60 seconds.